 - 6.1 The Council must, in the exercise of its functions, have due regard to the need to: - (a) eliminate discrimination, harassment and victimisation - (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and - (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it, pursuant to s149 Equality Act 2010.
-This is known as the Public Sector Equality Duty. - 6.2 The Public Sector Equality Duty covers the following nine protected characteristics: age, disability, marriage and civil partnership, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - The purpose of the duty is to enquire into whether a proposed decision disproportionately affects people with a protected characteristic.
+This is known as the Public Sector Equality Duty. - 6.2 The Public Sector Equality Duty covers the following nine protected characteristics: age, disability, marriage and civil partnership, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

+The purpose of the duty is to enquire into whether a proposed decision disproportionately affects people with a protected characteristic.
 In other words, the indirect discriminatory effects of a proposed decision.
-Due regard is the regard that is appropriate in all the circumstances. - 6.3 An Equality Impact Assessment (EIA) was previously completed in April 2015 as part of the Cabinet approval for redeveloping the Learie Constantine Centre site.
-Officers believe that whilst redevelopment measures could result in temporary barriers for accessing community activities by affected groups, the impact of the closure could be mitigated by provision of interim space for the West Indian Association at an alternative location within the borough.
-The positive impact of the redevelopment measures proposed are expected to provide ongoing community activities in the local area and outcomes related to improving the quality of life for local people.
+Due regard is the regard that is appropriate in all the circumstances.

+6.3 Officers believe that whilst redevelopment measures could result in temporary barriers for accessing community activities by affected groups, the impact of the closure could be mitigated by provision of interim space for the Brent Indian Community Centre at an alternative location within the borough.
+The redevelopment measures proposed are expected to provide ongoing community activities in the local area and have positive outcomes on the quality of life for local people.